-Kendra L. Stea, MS, NCC, is a 13-year veteran of CPI and now holds the title of Director of Client Services.
-A Wisconsin native with a background in behavioral health and social work, Kendra supports health care, education, and human services organizations in their implementation of Nonviolent Crisis Intervention®
+Kendra L. Stea, MS, NCC, was a 13-year veteran of CPI and held the title of Director of Client Services from 2001–2015.
+A Wisconsin native with a background in behavioral health and social work, Kendra supported health care, education, and human services organizations in their implementation of Nonviolent Crisis Intervention®

 training and their staff development and violence prevention initiatives.

 We chose Kendra Stea as our first podcast subject because of her expertise and experience, as well as her personal warmth.
 “As I was growing up, you take all these career aptitude tests, and everything told me I was either going to be a pastor, a farmer, or a social worker.”
 This was one of Kendra’s first responses during the interview, and it was easy to feel through the patience and diligence of her manner that she would have been exceptional at any of them.
 How many of us, after all, would go to work fresh out of school into a place for deeply troubled teens and fall in love with the experience?
 So with polite regrets to the church and the dairy farm, kudos, Kendra, for applying the appreciable force of your person to the pressing matters of crisis prevention.

 Here are just a few of the highlights from my conversation with Kendra.

 CPI training gives you effective strategies for crisis prevention

 “I really liked taking the knowledge, the skills, you know, the simple strategies, and passing those along to my staff—and then in those crisis moments to completely resolve things, in a way that was successful, so we never had to put our hands on anybody.”

 "We decided we needed to make a department . . . designated toward supporting those large, nationwide accounts.
 And so it’s evolved into this really nice thing of a group of us who work not only at the individual facility level, but also have these corporate relationships as well, so we work bottom-up and top-down to shape their entire workplace violence prevention policy, essentially across their whole system."